Isalia20/Advanced-Algorithms-and-Data-Structures/SkipLists/README.md

 2. Go into the directory `cd SkipLists`

-3. Choose whatever function you want to use in main.cpp
+3. Choose whatever function you want to use in main.cpp by using any of the functions used in **SkipLists.h** file

 4. Make the main.cpp file with `make main`